How to Apply

 - Applicants whose native language is not English are required to submit official results of a test of English proficiency.

-If you choose to go test optional but have already sent your scores, simply check “no” on the Supplement and we will remove them when considering your application.
+If you choose to go test optional but have already sent your scores, simply mark your preferred testing plan in the College’s member section questions on the Common Application.

 Want to send us your scores?

 Make sure the proper testing agency sends us an official score report electronically before the application deadline (your high school will have request forms).

 - CEEB (SAT) 2325